trentwiles/Username/README.md

 `git clone github.com/RiversideRocks/YTInstaller.git`

+Or just mark the shell script here as executable and run that.

 You can run this on a website that runs PHP (such as a LAMP server).
 <br>
 <br>